 Installations of deep well and submersible jet pumps will generally be higher than shallow well jet pumps as they require extra labor involvement.

-The costs mentioned below may vary depending upon the gallons per minute, the horsepower, added features, and the materials that the well pumps are made up of such as, stainless steel, carbon ceramic, cast iron or thermoplastic.
-It is also dependent upon the quality and size of the well pumps, and their depth and local labor rates.
+The Well Pump Cost mentioned below may vary depending upon the gallons per minute, the horsepower, added features, and the materials that the well pumps are made up of such as, stainless steel, carbon ceramic, cast iron or thermoplastic.
+Well Pump Cost is also dependent upon the quality and size of the well pumps, and their depth and local labor rates.

 All prices mentioned in this guide for well pump costs can vary on the factors mentioned above and are just an average estimate.
 When installing a new pump, or getting an old one replaced, it is best to hire the services of professionals as they are certified and know their job best.